rachaeltay/Orbital/README.md

 ![comment2.png](assets/comment2.png)

+- Personalised calendar of events you have signed up
-- Able to see friends going to events on and join them!
+- Able to see facebook friends going to events on event listing and calender to join them!

 ![calendar.png](assets/calendar.png)